This post may contain affiliate links. Read our disclosure page for full details.

 This idea is one for the true romantics out there – and as an extra bonus, it’s a no-cost way to celebrate Valentine’s Day.

 Firstly, you need to locate your marriage vows.
 Hopefully, you have a copy of your service.
-If for some reason you don’t, see if you can find the readings that were spoken or worst-case scenario, the songs that were played.
+If for some reason you don’t, see if you can find the readings that were spoken or even just the songs that were played.

 Find the perfect spot as the sun goes down.
 Depending on where you live, this could be in your backyard, or you could go to a local vantage point.